 For this reason, we believe that our job as teachers and professionals, is to recognize, celebrate, and understand the individual and their uniqueness.
 For it is the recognition of this Human Experience, that is key to our stepping away from an approach solely focused on deficit remediation.
 The Human Experience is that element that makes us all special, and in the case of a population identified by many labels, transforms a diagnosis based in a classification system of presenting characteristics, back into an individual in need of support, with unique dreams, desires, and experiences.

 At Humanex, students receive individualized instruction designed to engage each student’s strengths in every class.
 Our staff is highly trained in diverse teaching methods.
-For example, great attention is paid to whether a student is strongest in kinesthetic, visual or auditory learning and instruction, and assessments are offered that fit their learning style.
 The instructional approach implemented by teachers is multi-faceted and utilizes a combination of instructional delivery and assessment models to ensure students master the skills and content being taught.

 Humanex is then about understanding difference and avoiding the trap of using others’ performance as benchmarks for success.
 It challenges us all to widen our focus beyond a linear understanding of causation, to one that takes in the whole picture.
 From here it is possible to engage these developing adolescents in ways that facilitate growth, while also being relevant in their lives.
 This begins with learning how to ask those questions that result in an accurate identification of additional elements contributing to the unique challenges faced by the family and the developing adolescent.
 Humanex is about recognizing that effective teacher, coaching, and most essentially learning.

 At Humanex Academy, this learning begins with our relational/interpersonal approach, where rapport development is key.
 Our staff strives to create an environment that is genuine, empathic, friendly, and fun.
-Once trust and rapport have been established, strategies to increase academic engagement, anxiety management, and a sense of importance for Preparation, Accountability, Communication, Effort, and Respect (PACER) may then be implemented and individualized for each student at a pace and level that fits their needs – not those of a broader agenda or bureaucratic structure.
+Once trust and rapport have been established, strategies to increase academic engagement, anxiety management, and a renewed sense of self-worth may then be implemented and individualized for each student at a pace and level that fits their needs – not those of a broader agenda or bureaucratic structure.

 In fact, our inspiration for Humanex was developed out of the frustration of watching educators, parents and specialist, struggle to apply poorly timed and ill-conceived strategies with great conviction – strategies that were quite often logical and empirical in nature, but also too narrow in their understanding for the individual.
 Approaches that forgot the Human Experience in their efforts to find the single, most effective approach, or that single deficit, at the center of all problems; from our perspective this seemed wrong, too oversimplified, contrived, and often counterproductive.